• Skip to main content

 Option #5: Use Crib Sheets Fastened with Mattress Clips

 Some RV owners have found that bassinet sheets are the perfect size to fit their camper cushions.
 Sheets that are slightly too large can be made to fit using mattress clips to hold them in place.
-You can also find crib sheets in lots of colors some really cute patterns.
+You can also find crib sheets in lots of colors and some really cute patterns.

 Crib sheets covering dinette booth cushions by Ashleigh and Aaron Bache